 No expense is spared in the crafting of his Pinot Noirs.
 He sources fruit from carefully situated vineyards in he Sonoma Coast, all hand picked and sorted.
 Following hand sorting, he uses a special machine he patented called “The Sorter” to further select out only the finest berries.
 The wines are coopered in 100% French oak and bottled in very heavy glass with long, expensive corks.
 Morlet’s wines are known for their superb aromatics and he has been called “an olfactory genius.”

 The premier release of Morlet Family Vineyards wines included three Pinot Noirs (Ma Douce, Ma Princesse and Coup de Coeur, all from the Sonoma Coast), one Bordeaux-styled white wine (“La Proportion Doree”) and one Syrah (“Bouquet Garni”) from the 2006 vintage.
-The three Pinot Noirs are quite similar in style and flavor and all are very polished.
+Subsequently, three additional vineyard-designated Sonoma Coast Pinot Noirs were added: En Famille, Coteaux Nobles and Joli Coeur.

 2008 Morlet Family Vineyards Coteaux Nobles Sonoma Coast Pinot Noir